commonhaus/foundation/policies/privacy-policy.md

 ## Changes to This Policy

-We may update this Privacy Policy periodically to reflect changes in our practices or legal obligations.
+We may update this Privacy Policy periodically to reflect changes in our practices or legal obligations using our [amendment process][].
 We will notify you of any significant changes by posting the updated policy on our website.

 ## Contact Us